 The plan benefits could be paid to the CRT immediately following the participant's death, thus satisfying the RMD requirements for the plan.
 The CRT is a tax-exempt entity and does not pay income tax on receipt of the plan benefits.
-Plan benefits generally must be paid out within 10 years, but if the plan benefits are paid to a CRT, the distributions from the CRT could be made over the lifetime of the individual beneficiary of the trust, thus assuring distributions over the lifetime of the individual and deferring the time that income tax must be paid on the distributions to the beneficiary.
+Plan benefits generally must be paid out within 10 years, but if the plan benefits are paid to a CRT, the distributions from the CRT could be made over the lifetime of the individual beneficiary of the trust, thus assuring distributions over the lifetime of the individual beneficiary of the trust, thus assuring distributions to the beneficiary.
 If a CRT is used, the best approach will generally be to use a charitable remainder unitrust (CRUT) payable over the lifetime of the beneficiary (not a term-of-years CRT, which must be no more than 20 years-which is only 10 years longer than the payout allowed under the SECURE Act if benefits are paid directly to the beneficiary).